PHYS 232 and 232L (replaces the old PHYS 222)

 During the Summer semester (Session II), these courses are especially designed to serve both students who are on campus during the summer session and can benefit from direct interaction with instructors, and those who are away and need the flexibility and convenience of distance learning.

-This class is a compressed version (8 weeks) of the course offered during the regular Fall and Spring semesters (15 weeks), Other than that, it is completely equivalent to the regular PHYS 222, and it is taught by excellent instructors.
-The high-quality material in this class was specifically developed to provide the appropriate content and level that you will need for more advanced Science and Engineering classes at Iowa State University.
+The classes are a compressed version (8 weeks) of what is offered during the regular Fall and Spring semesters (15 weeks), Other than that, they are completely equivalent to the old PHYS 222, and are taught by excellent instructors.
+The high-quality material in these classes was specifically developed to provide the appropriate content and level that you will need for more advanced Science and Engineering classes at Iowa State University.